Priory launches specialist drug addiction service in Manchester

 Priory Hospital Altrincham, based in Hale, Cheshire, is to open a specialist clinic in Manchester to address the growing concerns about the prevalence of 'club drugs.'

-The clinic, which will be based at the Pall Mall Medical Centre at Pall Mall Court in Manchester, will offer an addiction outpatient clinic, focusing on helping and treating individuals who have begun to experience problems with their use of recreational drugs.
+The clinic, which will be based at the Pall Mall Medical Centre at Pall Mall Court in Manchester, will offer an drug addiction outpatient clinic, focusing on helping and treating individuals who have begun to experience problems with their use of recreational drugs.
 The clinic will be led by Consultant Psychiatrist, Dr Haitham Nadeem, who specialises in addictions and general adult acute mental health at Priory Hospital Altrincham.

 The clinic, which will be available on a weekly basis, will allow individuals to attend an appointment to discuss their drug use with Dr Nadeem, specifically if they are worried that drugs are becoming part of their daily routine.
 A GP referral is not required to access this service.